jdieramon/hIndex/tutorial.md

 ![](figures/fig1.png)

 * Set Data range.
 Starting year corresponds to the beginnning publication record, so that author has **h index = 0**.
+Then, update the system.
 ![](figures/fig2.png)

 * Export the citation overview to a spreedsheet